c2is/docker-init/README.md

     sudo service docker restart

+## Install

+Install docker-init in your current directory:

+    git clone git@github.com:haflit21/docker-init.git
+    sudo ln -s $(pwd)/docker-init/docker-init.sh /usr/local/bin/dockerinit

+## Project configuration

+Docker-init expects this directoy structure:

+    /your-project-root
+    --/docker
+    ----config_resolver (optionnal)
+    ----/dist
+    ------docker-compose.yml.dist
+    ------parameters.dist

+### parameters.dist

+Used to define parameters that will be made available to the docker-compose.yml file and any other file you might need to inject parameters into.
+Parameters are defined as key value pairs separated by an equal sign.
+You can comment lines with #.

+    # Apache configuration
+    apache.port=81
+    apache.host=my-hostname

+The values defined in this file will be used as default when running dockerinit and can be overriden.
+A special parameter named root_dir is implicitely added with a value equal to the directory where the dockerinit command is ran.

+### config_resolver (optionnal)

+Used to add files to be parsed by the dockerinit command to search and replace parameter values.
+Default behaviour expects to be suffixed with .dist, when parsing the file the command will create a new file without the .dist suffix with the replaced parameter values.
+You can override that behaviour and specify a source and destination name for your files with the > operator.

+    docker/config/apache/vhost.conf.dist>docker/containers/apache/vhost.conf
+    docker/config/php5/php.ini.dist

+### docker-compose.yml.dist

+This file is parsed by the command and a docker-compose.yml file is created with the parameter values replaced in the current directory.

+## Usage

+In your project root directory, use `dockerinit`

+This command will ask for parameter values and create the docker-compose.yml file.
+A parameters file will be created with the user values in the docker/ directory.

+Use `dockerinit --help` to have more information about the command.

+## Run Docker Compose

+    docker-compose up -d --build

 ## Custom host

 In most project a custom hostname will be used in a virtual host in the Apache / nginx configuration.